opendata-for-all/odata-generator/README.md

 ## Using the plugin

 1. Create a Java Project or use an existing project in your workspace (you can import our project called *som.odata.generator.example* located under the folder *examples*.
-2. Import your ER model (a sample model called [products.eer](https://raw.githubusercontent.com/SOM-Research/odata-generator/master/examples/samples/products.eer) in located under the folder *examples/sample/*).
+2. Import your UML model (a sample model called [products.uml](https://raw.githubusercontent.com/SOM-Research/odata-generator/master/examples/samples/products.uml) in located under the folder *examples/sample/*).
-3. Right-click on your ER model and select *OData/Generate OData model from ER*.
-This will generate an OData model under the folder *src-gen* of your project (Check [products.edm](https://raw.githubusercontent.com/SOM-Research/odata-generator/master/examples/som.odata.generator.example/src-gen/products.edm), the generated model from products.eer).
+3. Right-click on your UML model and select *OData/Generate OData model from UML*.
+This will generate an OData model under the folder *src-gen* of your project (Check [products.edm](https://raw.githubusercontent.com/SOM-Research/odata-generator/master/examples/som.odata.generator.example/src-gen/products.edm), the generated model from products.uml).
 4. Right-click on the generated OData model and select:
 * *OData/Generate Metadata* to generate the corresponding metadata document (check [metadata.xml](https://raw.githubusercontent.com/SOM-Research/odata-generator/master/examples/som.odata.generator.example/src-gen/metadata.xml), the generated metadata document from products.edm).
 * *OData/Generate database schema* to generate the DDL of the database (check [schema.sql](https://raw.githubusercontent.com/SOM-Research/odata-generator/master/examples/som.odata.generator.example/src-gen/schema.sql), the generated DDL* from products.edm).